servalproject/serval-tools/README.md

 * [sp-ndk-prefix](doc/sp-ndk-prefix.md) prints the path prefix of the NDK development files, if any, for the configured ABI target of the Android project containing a given path

+* [sp-find-gcc-headers](doc/sp-find-gcc-headers.md) prints the paths of all the header files that are included by a given GCC command line

 * [sp-exclude-directories](doc/sp-exclude-directories.md) is a simple filter
   that removes all lines that name a directory